lancedb/lancedb/docs/src/embedding.md

 ## Creating an embedding function

 Any function that takes as input a batch (list) of data and outputs a batch (list) of embeddings can be used by LanceDB as an embedding function.
+The input and output batch sizes should be the same.

 ### HuggingFace example

-One popular free option would be to use the sentence-transformers library from HuggingFace.
+One popular free option would be to use the [sentence-transformers](https://www.sbert.net/) library from HuggingFace.
+You can install this using pip: `pip install sentence-transformers`.

 ```python
 from sentence_transformers import SentenceTransformer